-- After elections are held, each board member should get together individually with his or her successor to hand over any relevant info (binders, CDs, email account information, etc.), review the job responsibilities, etc. - For the next few months, until the new board takes over, each officer should copy his or her successor on all emails, so that the new person gets a feel for the day-to-day nature of the job. - In late summer, the entire new board along with the outgoing president, faculty advisor, and professional liaison, if there is one should get together to create the road map for the next year. - In August and again in January, ASID headquarters mails out kick-off kits to each student chapter.
-To request your kick-off kit, submit the online form: asid.org/chapter-kickoff-kit.
+- After elections are held, each board member should get together individually with his or her successor to hand over any relevant info (binders, CDs, email account information, etc.), review the job responsibilities, etc. - For the next few months, until the new board takes over, each officer should copy his or her successor on all emails, so that the new person gets a feel for the day-to-day nature of the job. - All officers should participate in the online leadership training program at asid.org/belong/student/chapter-leaders. - Please note that you must be logged in to asid.org in order to access these resources.
+These events are free and are also recorded. - In late summer, the entire new board along with the outgoing president, faculty advisor, and professional liaison, if there is one should get together to create the road map for the next year. - In August and again in January, ASID headquarters mails out kick-off kits to each student chapter.
+To request your kick-off kit, submit the online form: asid.org/ chapter-kickoff-kit.
 Each chapter is guaranteed one kit per semester.
 You will need to request one each time.
 Remember to provide the best mailing address to ensure a safe delivery. - The outgoing president should contact the new professional board members, especially the president and professional development director, to introduce the new board.
 Ask when and where the first mixer of the year will be held and make plans to attend. - Remember that there are many people at all levels of ASID to help you make the new year a success.
 Take advantage of the resources and don't be shy about contacting them.